 A note on fees

 Fees and charges can reduce your investment earnings.
-When you invest directly, you usually have to pay dealing charges.
-Fees vary by fund, product and provider and won’t always be easy to spot.
+When you invest directly, you usually have to pay dealing charges - when investing in funds you pay management charges.

 In general the OCF is the same as the TER, but makes it clearer to investors that it covers charges that are applied on an ongoing basis and not just the total costs.

 Once you know which type of investment, fund or product might suit you, you’re ready to think about investing.
-Read our guide below to find out more.